Google Consent Mode Integration

 CMP Name AdSimple Consent Manager

-Consent Mode Google Consent Mode v2
+Consent Mode Version Google Consent Mode v2

-Integration Type gtag.js + Google Tag Manager
+Integration Types gtag.js & Google Tag Manager

-Website Domains ipl-haarentfernung.at (gtag.js), familylife.at (GTM)
+Test Domains ipl-haarentfernung.at (gtag.js),

 Tested In Chrome Incognito Mode + DevTools Console